alissatroiano/Hue/README.md

 **About**

-- About: Allows **all users** to view information and images related to the business, by having them visit the about page.
+- About: Gives users pertinent information and details about Hue, by providing an 'about' section the homepage and linking to it in the main navigation menu.

 ### Features Left to Implement